ekosynth/CEM3396/README.md

 ![cem 3396 circuit](https://github.com/ekosynth/CEM3396/blob/master/images/basic_connections.PNG)

 ### Power
-The datasheet recommends an unconventoial ideal power supply of +12V positive and -5V negative.
+The datasheet recommends an unconventional ideal power supply of +12V positive and -5V negative.
 However, it mentions the chip can tolerate a maximum of 25V across the rails.
 Thus for the purposes of experimenting +/-12V is usable.

 There are 11 control voltage inputs and they require 0-5V input.
 Thus a 5V supply will also be required.
 This could be most easily achieved using a 7805 regulator on the +12V supply.